 There are other optional coverages you can purchase such as sewer & drain or a jewelry floater.
 Make sure to inquire about these additional coverage types that might be available.

 to learn more about protecting your home with condominium insurance.
-We are a local insurance broker and our agents are standing by to receive your call and answer additional questions your might have regarding the purchase of a condominium/townhome policy.
+We are a local insurance broker, and our agents are standing by to receive your call and answer additional questions you might have regarding the purchase of a condominium/townhome policy.